 RANDOM

 And like many record collectors, I eventually found my way into this thing called advertising.
+After much deliberation, I still think it’s one of the best careers in the world.

-I first cut my teeth in the creative department, starting at BLKJ Havas as a copywriter, then I went to VICE (Virtue Worldwide) as a creative/producer.
+I first cut my teeth in the creative department at BLKJ Havas as a copywriter.

-At 20, I quit my job(s), sold my record store, and moved to the U.S. for Northwestern University – a place so cold I couldn’t wear my favorite article of clothing anymore: shorts.
+At 20, I quit my job(s), sold my record store, and moved to the U.S. for Northwestern University – a place so cold I couldn’t wear my favorite article of clothing, shorts, anymore.

-After that, I moved to Washington and became a politics reporter for the Medill News Service, reporting daily on Congress and the Trump administration.
+Soon after, I moved to Washington and became a politics reporter for the Medill News Service, reporting daily on Congress and the Trump administration.
 I’ve been published in the Washington Post for my live coverage of Virginia’s governor race on that landmark week of American elections.
 And while I tried my best, no, I haven’t seen him. (🍊)

-I’m excited by nostalgia, writing for no audience (and all of it), counterculture, music turned up loud, and the work, the work, the work.
+counterculture, music turned up loud, and the work, the work, the work.

 (Wow, you read the whole damn thing.
 Thank you. 🍪